-The 60 Best Screen-Free Travel Activities for Kids
+What Are the Best Screen-Free Travel Activities for Kids?

 As a digital nomad family with two young daughters, we often find ourselves needing screen-free travel activities to avoid constantly exceeding screen time.